Data Controller: Development Associates International UK

 Where you give financially in support of DAI UK, we may process financial identifiers such as bank account numbers.

 As a Christian / religious organisation, the data we process is likely to constitute sensitive personal data because the very fact that we process your data at all may be indicative of your religious affiliation.
 Where you provide this information, we may also process other categories of sensitive personal data such as racial or ethnic origin.

 As a Data Controller, all our appointed persons will comply with their legal obligations to keep personal data up to date; to store and destroy it securely; to not collect or retain excessive amounts of data; to keep personal data secure, and to protect personal data from loss, misuse, unauthorised access and disclosure and to ensure that appropriate technical measures are in place to protect personal data.
-If you have any concerns about how your data is being used, please speak with our Data Protection Lead: John Sydney Rogers, Chief Executive Officer.
+If you have any concerns about how your data is being used, please speak with our Data Protection Lead: Elizabeth Taylor, Chief Executive for DAI UK.

 What are we doing with your data?

 We only hold data that either we are legally obliged to, or that helps us fulfil our missional and charitable aims.
 We are a non-profit organisation and good communication with our supporters is an essential part of our activities.